 Create a new Pixel Layer, switch to Pixel Persona and go to the Paint Brush Tool.
 Activate Symmetry and drag the centre point to the middle of your circle—you may want to create guides to help you position the symmetry line accurately.
 Increase the number of lines of symmetry to 8 (or the number of your choice!) and click Lock when you’re happy, this stops the symmetry lines moving while you are drawing.

-Select the paint brush and colour you wish to use—we used Natural Pencil 4B from the Pencils and Charcoal category, in white.
+Select the paint brush and colour you wish to use—we used Natural Pencil 4B from the Pencils category, in white.

 Starting from the middle and working outwards start to draw a pattern to create your dreamcatcher threads.
 You can work across different symmetry planes seamlessly.